mjg042/BehavioralCloning/README.md

 I collected similar sets of images from simulations on the difficult track.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also randomly flipped and translated images.
+I added brightness to random images as well.
+Image augmentation is used to improve model performance by having the model train on the kind of data that it might see in new environments.

+Here is an example of a flipped image.

 |Original|Flipped|